DoImant/KiCad-ATMega-Board/README.md

 The current requirement of the built-in LEDs, the USB-UART interface and the quite high quiescent current of the LDO regulator is too high for a longer operation on a battery, even if the microcontroller is in sleep mode.

 On the ATMega board only the most necessary components are installed, which are necessary for the operation of a microcontroller.
 This makes it possible to operate the controller with batteries for a longer time.
 The screw terminals allow stable and trouble-free connections with external components.

+With the help of a jumper the power indicator LED (consumes about 3mA) can be switched on or off as needed.

 ## Limitations compared to the usual Arduino boards